 You don’t need a tablet or an e-reader to enjoy reading books.
-You can find the majority of books available on the web.
+You can find the majority of books available on the web and read free books online without downloading them.
 Using an internet browser on your computer, you can legally read entire books online.
-The following is a list of the most popular websites.

 Guide to online reading

 You won’t have to worry about copying and converting files unless you really want to build a massive personal library of ebooks.
 Books can be read right away when you find them on one of the sites listed below.
 But what exactly does it mean to “read books online”?
 You won’t need any of these, then: